FedericoStazi/crossword-generator/README.md

 #### 2 or more consecutive letters are part of a word

 If this constraint is needed for the crossword depends how a crossword is defined.
-Ensuring that 2 or more consecutive letters are part of a word extremely reduces the number of solutions, but gives much more realistic results, and is included for this reason.
+Ensuring that 2 or more consecutive letters are part of a word extremely reduces the number of solutions and increases the number of black cells, but gives much more realistic results, and is included for this reason.

 A simple way to translate this condition is that, if a cell is black, then it must be followed (in both directions) by a word, a black cell or a letter and then a black cell (if it is not too close to the border).
 This translates into the following clauses, that hold for each cell (i,j):